Abu Ali al-Anbari: Confirmed death

 United States Secretary of Defense Ashton Carter, in a joint media briefing with Chairman of the Joint Chiefs of Staff General Joseph Dunford on 25 March 2016, announced al-Qaduli's death, correcting earlier erroneous claims.

-US Special Operations forces commanded by JSOC arrived via helicopter to arrest al-Qaduli in eastern Syria near the Syrian–Iraqi border, while he and three other ISIL members were travelling in a vehicle coming from Raqqa.
+US Special Operations forces commanded by JSOC arrived via helicopter to arrest al-Qaduli in eastern Syria near the Syrian–Iraqi border, while he and three other IS members were travelling in a vehicle coming from Raqqa.
 The US Special Operations forces ordered him to exit the vehicle.
 When he refused and pulled out an assault rifle instead, US forces fired at the vehicle, killing him and the other passengers on board.
 US commandos also seized electronics and other documents during the operation for intelligence purposes.
-On 30 April 2016, ISIL acknowledged al-Qaduli's death and launched a series of attacks across Iraq and Syria named "The Battle of Abu Ali Al Anbari" in his honour.
+On 30 April 2016, IS acknowledged al-Qaduli's death and launched a series of attacks across Iraq and Syria named "The Battle of Abu Ali Al Anbari" in his honour.